mozilla/openwebapps/TECH_INTRO.md

 * Implementation of an installed application repository that resides in secure, tamper-evident desktop storage (e.g. with a digital signature)
 * Ability to launch applications into an "app tab" or "pinned tab" that has a fixed location in the tab bar, or in a separate process with its own icon, menu-bar, etc.
+* Access to OS-level <a href="http://www.w3.org/2010/web-notifications/">notification systems</a>
 * Integration with browser-based permission APIs, including camera, microphone, geolocation, storage, file access, and cross-domain network access.
 * Ability to launch applications into a "chromeless" mode (with no toolbars, location bar, or forward or backward buttons)
+* Ability to launch <a href="http://www.whatwg.org/specs/web-workers/current-work/">web workers</a> to perform background processing or notification polling.
-* Access to OS-level notification systems
+* Integration with push-based notification or message delivery systems

 Any access to browser or OS-level functionality should require a more stringent installation step, and may require verification of the manifest - see Security and Privacy Considerations.